Trusted

 Bitcoin halving and miner capitulation: Bitbo

 Also, a period of high capitulation can mean a couple of things.
-Firstly, it can mean a higher selling pressure on BTC.
-And secondly, it can also mean that weak hands are slowly moving out, transferring the narrative to long-term holders.
+Firstly, it can mean higher selling pressure on BTC.
+Secondly, it can also mean that weak hands are slowly moving out, transferring the narrative to long-term holders.

 Does Bitcoin halving come with concerns?

-Bitcoin halving is one of the most sought-after events in the cryptocurrency space, more so due to the higher dominance of BTC.
-And even though halving aims to make the BTC supply-demand model more robust whilst furthering the concept of decentralization, it isn’t without its share of challenges.
+Bitcoin halving is one of the most hyped events in the cryptocurrency space.
+And even though halving aims to strengthen the BTC supply-demand model whilst furthering the concept of decentralization, it isn’t without its share of challenges.
 These include:

 1. Immediate and short-term volatility in prices.